tensorflow/community/rfcs/20200107-tf-data-snapshot.md

 1.  `path`: Required.
 A directory where we want to save our snapshots and/or read from a previously saved snapshot.

-2.  `compression`: Optional.
+1.  `compression`: Optional.
 The type of compression to apply to the snapshot written to disk.
 This will support `GZIP`, `SNAPPY` or None.
 Defaults to AUTO.

-3.  `reader_path_prefix`: Optional.
-A prefix to add to the path when reading from snapshots.
-This is useful for filesystems where configuration is passed in through the path.
-Defaults to None.

-4.  `writer_path_prefix`: Optional.
-A prefix to add to the path when writing to snapshots.
-This is useful for filesystems where configuration is passed in through the path.
-Defaults to None.

-5.  `shard_size_bytes`: Optional.
+1.  `shard_size_bytes`: Optional.
 The maximum size of each data file to be written by the snapshot dataset op.
 Defaults to AUTO.

-6.  `pending_snapshot_expiry_seconds`: Optional.
+1.  `pending_snapshot_expiry_seconds`: Optional.
 How long to wait (in seconds) before the snapshot op considers a previously unfinished snapshot to be stale and starts writing a snapshot from scratch again.
 Defaults to 86400 seconds (1 day).

-7.  `num_reader_threads`: Optional.
+1.  `num_reader_threads`: Optional.
 Number of threads to parallelize reading from snapshot.
 Especially useful if compression is turned on since the decompression operation tends to be intensive.
 If > 1, then this might introduce non-determinism i.e. the order in which the elements are read from the snapshot are different from the order they're written.
     Defaults to AUTO.

-8.  `reader_buffer_size`: Optional.
-Maximum number of elements we can prefetch reading from the snapshot.
-Increasing this might improve performance but will increase memory consumption.
-Defaults to AUTO.

-9.  `num_writer_threads`: Optional.
+1.  `num_writer_threads`: Optional.
 Number of threads to parallelize writing from snapshot.
 We'll open up `num_writer_threads` files and write to them in parallel.
 Especially useful if compression is turned on since the compression operation tends to be intensive.
 If > 1, then